KerekesDavid/pycolytics-godot/README.md

 ## Contibuting
-Open an issue if you wish to contribute, or buy me a coffe if you find my work useful.
+Open an issue if you wish to contribute, or buy me a coffee if you find my work useful.

 <a href='https://ko-fi.com/E1E712JJXK' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>